MashiMaroLjc/rabbitgw/readme.md

 wgan =  WGAN_GP_TF(x_size=28*28,z_size=100,net_G=mlp_g,net_D=mlp_d)

 # The callback function will be called after every epoch,it accept a dict.
-# include following key:
+# Include following key:
 # ep - the epoch number
+# predict - a function as same as the *predict* method of model.
 # d_loss - the value of loss function of D net
 # g_loss - the value of loss function of G net
 # wd - W distance(only WGAN and WGAN-GP)
-# some key will be add in funture.
+# other key will be add in future.
 def my_callback(context):
     ep = context.get("ep")
     predict = context.get("predict")